Ser-Gen/fieldAutosize/README.en.md

 `fieldAutosize.process(selector)` finds all textareas by `selector` and resize them.
 `fieldAutosize.handle(elem)` processing element in the document, the element must be in `DOM`.

+With `selector` property you can specify which elements will be processed.
+Use `exclude` property to exclude elements from processing list.